Accessing the Forecast Settings

-There are several ‘Forecast Settings’ configurations that can be managed by navigating to the ‘Cog/Gear’ icon in the lower left hand corner of the main forecast grid.
+There are several ‘Forecast Settings’ configurations that can be managed by navigating to the ‘Cog/Gear’ icon in the lower left hand corner of the forecasting grid.

 Here you can find and manage the applicable settings:

-General: Download your forecast to Excel, view the drawdown settings, and delete your forecast or reset the baseline.
+General: Download your forecast to Excel, download the 'Forecast Value Audit' report, view the drawdown settings, and delete your forecast or reset the baseline.

-Accounts Settings: Add account linkages and relationships to help you scale the impact of your financial modeling.
+Accounts Settings: Manage account linkages and relationships to help you scale the impact of your financial modeling.

 Tax Settings: Audit and manage settings across your accounts that control tax status, tax % and account links.